Provisioning Compute Nodes

 noBGP currently supports:

-- AWS (Amazon Web Services) - Variable instance types and configurations
+- AWS (Amazon Web Services) - Variable CPU and memory configurations via managed containers (Amazon ECS)

 How to Provision a Node